AshWilliams/walkthrough-bot-dotnet-1/README.md

 ## Intro

-Welcome to the walkthrough-bot-dotnet (WBD) project..
+Welcome to the walkthrough-bot-dotnet (WBD) project.

 ## Prerequisites